-Once the isocline was built, we could then measure survival and growth parameters in the field and plot the results on the isocline state space.
-Using in situ experimental techniques (detailed further below and in Appendix S2) we calculated survival and growth parameters as well as their 95% confidence intervals.
+Once the isocline was constructed, we then measured survival and growth parameters in the field and plotted the results on the isocline state space.
+Using in situ experimental techniques (detailed further below and in Appendix S2) we calculated juvenile survival and growth parameters as well as their 95% confidence intervals.
 We then plotted on the isocline state space the combination of survival and growth for each season and location.
-The nature of the model made it impossible to change growth rates seasonally, thus the predictions from isocline plot assume that these season-dependent and growth dependent parameters are experienced throughout the year.
-The season-dependent predictions then are an estimate of snail recruitment assuming the rates measured each season.
-To combine the seasonal parameters for any one population, we calculated weighted averages of the seasonal parameters to combine the estimates into a single growth and survival estimate for the year.
+The nature of the model made it impossible to change growth rates seasonally, thus the predictions from isocline plot assume that these season-dependent and growth dependent parameters are averaged conditions experienced throughout the year.
+The season-dependent predictions from the field measures then are an estimate of snail recruitment assuming the rates measured each season.
+To combine the seasonal parameters for any one population, we calculated weighted averages of the seasonal parameters to make an annual estimate of growth and survival .
 Because ~70% of reproduction (hatchling production) occurs in the dry season and ~30% occurs in the wet season (Darby et al. 2015, Barrus et al. 2023) the dry season parameters were weighted proportionately more heavily.

 Survival and Growth in the field

 Our measures of survival and growth were made in two locations within the Everglades ecosystem; the Loxahatchee Impoundment Landscape Assessment (LILA) wetlands and two sites in the western portion of Water Conservation Area 3A (WCA3A; Figure 1) in Florida, USA.
 LILA consists of four 8 ha impounded wetlands with ridge and slough elevation features and hydro-patterns that mimic the wetlands of the Everglades (Figure 1B).
-Both wetlands have seasonally varying water levels but the water levels in LILA are under partial control by pumps and culverts to perform landscape-scale hydrologic experiments.
+Both wetlands have seasonally varying water levels but the water levels in LILA are under tighter control by pumps and culverts to perform landscape-scale hydrologic experiments.
 We worked in two wetlands impoundments that had hydrologic conditions deemed good for FAS reproduction (Barrus et al. 2023).
 The two sites near the western boundary of WCA3A near Big Cypress National Park (Figure 1; Sites 2 and 3 in Ruetz et al. 2005) were embedded within a 1240 km2 contiguous portion of the Everglades.
-The WCA3A sites were chosen because they were near locations of higher FAS densities in the recent past; sites that also supported Snail Kite nesting (Cattau et al. 2016).
+The WCA3A sites were chosen because they were near locations of higher FAS densities in the recent past, including sites that also supported Snail Kite nesting (Cattau et al. 2016).

 To measure survival, we used tethering because traditional mark-recapture and cohort tracking techniques are extremely difficult for the small, hard-to-sample juvenile FAS.
 Tethering can inflate mortality rates of animals capable of escape (Baker and Waltham 2020), but FAS are relatively less mobile than their typical predators and rely on retracting into their shell to avoid predation rather than escape.
-For prey with little escape capability, tethering should give reliable information about prey survival particularly across gradients of predation as it measures encounter rates (Rochette and Dill 2000, Ruehl and Trexler 2013).
-Additionally, Experimental work with this species did not indicate any anti-predator response either morphological or behavioral, to chronic exposure to crayfish (Davidson and Dorn 2017).
+For prey with little escape capability, tethering should give reliable information about prey survival particularly across gradients of predation as it measures encounter rate variation (Rochette and Dill 2000, Ruehl and Trexler 2013).
+Additionally, prior experimental work with this species did not indicate any measurable anti-predator response, either morphological or behavioral, to chronic exposure to crayfish (Davidson and Dorn 2017).